networknt/light-doc/content/service/oauth/_index.md

 draft: false
 ---

-Light platform follows security first design and we have provide a OAuth 2.0 provider which is based on light-4j framework with 7 microservices.
+Light platform follows security first design and we have provided an OAuth 2.0 provider light-oauth2 which is based on light-4j and light-rest-4j frameworks with 7 microservices.
+Some of the services implement the OAuth 2.0 specifications and others implement some extensions to make OAuth more suitable to protect service to service communication, other styles of services like GraphQL, RPC and Event Driven, Key management and distribution, service registration, token scope calculation and token exchange.

 ## Why this OAuth 2.0 Authorization Server

 ### Fast and small memory footprint to lower production cost.

-The Development Edition can support 60000 user login and get authorization code redirect and can generate 700 access tokens per second on my laptop.
+It can support 60000 user login and get authorization code redirect and can generate 700 access tokens per second on my laptop.

 It has 7 microservices connected with in-memory data grid and each service can be scaled individually.